Ras Baraka: Underwater mortgages and eminent domain

 Between 2008 and mid-2013, 6,810 homes were foreclosed in Newark, and citywide, and homeowners in the city and lost roughly $1.8 billion in home values.
 At that time about 9,000 Newark residents were "underwater", where payment balances are higher than the fair market value of the property.
 In May 2014, Baraka introduced a resolution adopted by the municipal council that would affect an estimated one thousand Newark homeowners threatened with foreclosure, giving the city legal authority to purchase home with underwater mortgages through eminent domain and refinancing them. it is estimated that more than 50% of Newark homes are financed by underwater mortgages, partially as a result of the 2010 United States foreclosure crisis.

 Newark Watershed

 The Newark Watershed comprises 35,000 acres of reservoirs and water treatment and supply systems for more than 500,000 customers in northern New Jersey including Newark and neighboring Belleville, Elizabeth, Bloomfield and Nutley.
 It is considered one of the city's greatest assets.
 A New Jersey State Comptroller report issued in February 2014 revealed irregularities and corruption within the Newark Watershed and Development Corporation, which is the process of being dismantled after being taken over by the city.
 In March 2014, Baraka called for a forensic audit of the agency.
 Despite protestations from the city council, in April 2014 a Superior Court judge ruled that the city must continue to fund the agency during the process.

+In 2016 Newark officials were informed that the chemical, sodium silicate, that they added twenty years ago to prevent corrosion and the leaching of lead from service line pipes into the water had stopped working.
+Based on public records, in 2015, the city had increased the acidity of the water to lower possible carcinogens in the supply.
+As a result, the acidity lessened the benefit of the sodium silicate.
+Water testing by the city showed elevated levels of lead at roughly half of the schools in Newark.
+City and state officials blamed poor internal plumbing and maintenance as the cause.
+In July 2017, Newark's water showed elevated levels of lead and Baraka later stated that extensive testing had begun as required by state law but claimed the city did not know how widespread the issue was so there was no need to take further action.